Judge

 Encourage young researchers and innovators by being a judge at MSSF!
 Our judges come from a variety of backgrounds and each one brings their own unique experiences and perspectives to the event.
 We truly could not do this without you!

-We’ll give judges an overview of the day and set the stage for a great event.
+We’ll give students an overview of the day and set the stage for a great event.
+Students should have their posters set up by 8:30.

 Half of the projects will be judged from 9:00 to 10:15.
 Students in round 1 should be at their posters during this time.
 Judges will approach students, who can describe their projects and then answer questions.